pcolby/dokit/README.md

 Usage: dokit <command> [options]

 Options:
-  --color <yes|no|auto>    Colors the console output.
+  --color <yes|no|auto>    Colours the console output.
 Valid options are: yes,
                            no and auto.
 The default is auto.
   --debug                  Enable debug output.
   -d, --device <device>    Set the name, hardware address or macOS UUID of
                            Pokit device to use.
 If not specified, the first discovered Pokit device will be used.
   -h, --help               Displays help on commandline options.
-  --help-all               Displays help including Qt specific options.
+  --help-all               Displays help, including generic Qt options.
-  --interval <interval>    Set the update interval for DOS, meter and logger
+  --interval <interval>    Set the update interval for DSO, meter and logger
                            modes.
 Suffixes such as 's' and 'ms' (for seconds and milliseconds) may be used.
 If no suffix is present, the units will be inferred from the magnitude of the